mc738/Articles/FSharp_Save_Points/part2.md

 ﻿# Save points in F# - A basic implementation

-This part will cover a basic save point implement.
+This part will cover a basic save point implementation.
 This will involve serializing result to JSON, saving them to a file and loading them on repeated calls.

 # Basic process